!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 We hope that you found this article helpful.
 If so, please feel free to pass it on to friends or via social media.

-At Better Health Chiropractic and Physical Rehab, we have helped many people with pinched nerves return to a pain free life.
-If you would like to know if that pain in your lower back, neck, arm, shoulder, wrist or other area could be due to a pinched nerve, we urge you to call us for a same day appointment or click here to make an appointment online.
+Those in Anchorage love Better Health Chiropractic & Physical Rehab’s offer of a Free 1-Hour massage certificate after a chiropractic appointment.
+We have helped many people with pinched nerves return to a pain-free life.
+If you would like to know if that pain in your lower back, neck, arm, shoulder, wrist or other areas could be due to a pinched nerve, we urge you to call us for a same-day appointment or click here to make an appointment online.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.